gautriv/gautriv.github.io/_posts/2020-08-16-Strategy-Strategic.md

  - Micro-content (same as micro-APIs)
  - Content Marketing and lead generation

-Content strategists connect these pillars with a tie-beam, that is, a Content management system.
+Content strategists connect these pillars with a tie-beam, that is, some kind of systems.
 And here lies the problem!

 ### The Problem

 All the content strategists base their webinars and articles on the assumption that whatever they are offering is correct, and it's precisely what the client wants.
-The confidence with which they talk about content strategy makes me nervous.

 Deep down, I always think, where they are getting the data to back their claims.
 Did they talk to their clients individually, in a town hall, or clients tell them about their needs?
 What is the source?

 **Strategy without data analysis is like butter chicken without chicken.**